cityofaustin/Residential-Permitting/_projects/shed.md

 See Examples

-{% include lightbox-gallery.html do_image="/assets/img/diagrams/shed-floorplan-good.png" dont_image="/assets/img/diagrams/shed-floorplan-bad.png" do_caption="Make sure all markings are dark and clearly legible, draw straight lines, clearly note and draw to scale, have measurements clearly labeled, draw and label any windows or doors, label wall and window thickness, and clearly label any utilities." dont_caption="Make sure you don’t leave off any labels of windows or doors, leave off any shed measurements, leave out utilities, forget to include or draw to scale, or leave out wall and window thickness." %}
+{% include lightbox-gallery.html do_image="/assets/img/diagrams/shed-floorplan-good.png" dont_image="/assets/img/diagrams/shed-floorplan-bad.png" do_caption="Make sure all markings are dark and clearly legible, draw straight lines, clearly note and draw to scale, have measurements clearly labeled, draw and label any windows or doors, label wall and window thickness, and clearly label any utilities." dont_caption="Make sure you don&rsquo;t leave off any labels of windows or doors, leave off any shed measurements, leave out utilities, forget to include or draw to scale, or leave out wall and window thickness." %}

 #### 4. Elevation plan